-My experience is fairly common.
-I left home at 18, joined the Air Force, met a cute boy, fell in love, got married, had children, and the like.
+My story is quite common--I left home at 18, joined the USAF, fell in love, got married, had children, and the like.

-Back to my original question, do I believe that jelly beans can change the world?
+So, back to my original question, do I believe that jelly beans can change the world?
 No, not exactly.
-But, I know Diversity Beans are memorable, I know they are effective, I know people like them, and I know they bring people together.
-In the big picture…those are all good things.
+But, I do believe they spark the conversations that can.